 bucket = oss2.Bucket(auth, endpoint, "examplebucket", region=region)

-# Enable logging for the bucket.
+# Enable logging on the bucket.

 logging = bucket.put_bucket_logging(BucketLogging(bucket.bucket_name, 'log/'))